 Are you having trouble reaching your protein goals after bariatric surgery?
-As you well know, it can be extremely difficult finding vegan protein options to fit into your diet.
+As you well know, it can be extremely difficult to find vegan protein options to fit into your diet.
 Protein is an essential source of our daily nutrition and health.
 Lack of protein has many drastic disadvantages.
-Regardless if you have had gastric sleeve, gastric bypass, or lap band, protein is one of the most valuable aspects of post-op bariatric surgery.
+Regardless if you have had a gastric sleeve, gastric bypass, or lap band, protein is one of the most valuable aspects of post-op bariatric surgery.

-Without enough protein, your body will begin eating away your muscle and losing basic body function.
+Without enough protein, your body will begin eating away your muscles and losing basic body function.
 Protein is a source of fuel for your body.
 Unfortunately, too much protein can have many negative effects as well.
 Your body can only process a certain amount of protein at a time.
 It is recommended that you have a minimum of 60 grams of protein in your daily diet, although 70-105 grams is the sweet spot.

 16 Best Vegan Protein Options to Implement in Your Diet

 Proteins have numerous benefits.
 Increasing protein intake can even help weight loss.
 Sufficient protein sources make it so the body burns more fat and less muscle.
 It boosts growth, repair, and energy in the body.

 These are 16 vegan protein options to easily implement in your diet.
 Fitting these protein sources into your daily diet will help you meet your goal of essential amino acids and proteins.

 - Protein powders: VegaOne (20g), Garden of Life Raw Organic Protein

 - Pre-made protein shakes: Orgain Organic Protein, Vega Protein Ready to Drink (Bariatric Smoothie Recipes and Protein Shakes)